-Program Requirements Credits

-Bachelor of Science in Elementary Education with a concentration in History

-Total Credit Hours 126

-Minimum of 38-40 credits in the core curriculum required of all students.
+Program Requirements Credits Bachelor of Science in Elementary Education with a concentration in History Total Credit Hours 126 Core Requirements: Minimum of 38-40 credits in the core curriculum required of all students.
 Students who enter as first-time freshmen must take an entering freshman and rising junior assessment to complete core requirements.
-Student must fulfill all requirements for admission to Teacher Education.
-Grade of C or higher in all education, concentration, and major courses, including Teacher Internship.
+Program Admission Requirements: Student must fulfill all requirements for admission to Teacher Education.

+Other Major Requirements: Grade of C or higher in all education, concentration, and major courses, including Teacher Internship.
 Students must complete six hours of restricted electives with approval of department chair and advisor.
+Graduation Requirements: All graduating seniors are required to complete the Graduating Senior Assessment after completing 90 or more semester hours (including credit by examination), but not later than the graduation semester.

 University College Core Curriculum 39

 Transitional Studies - University Studies 2

 Select one option from the following: (UNIV 101 And UNIV 102) Or UNIV 110 Or UNIV 111

 Transitional Studies - Life Skills 2

 HEED 112

 Communication Skills - Written Communication 3

 ENGL 110

 Communication Skills - Oral Communication 3

 SPEE 200

 Information Literacy 3

 ENGL 120

 Reasoning Skills - Critical Thinking 3

 PHIL 110 Or PHIL 220

 Reasoning Skills - Quantitative Reasoning 3

 MATH 123

 Scientific Literacy - Natural Sciences 8

 NSCI 110 And NSCI 120

 Scientific Literacy - Social Sciences 3

+Select one from the following: POLI 210 Or POLI 220 Or SOCI 210

+Humanities and Creative Arts 3

+Select one from the following: HUMN 211 Or HUMN 212

+Global Literacy 3

+Select one from the following: HIST 110 Or HIST 120

+Ethics and Civic Engagement 3

+EDUC 211 (completion of this professional education course satisfies the Ethics and Civic Engagement requirement)

+Notes